tommybananas/finale/README.md

 hooks that can be used with sequelizeRest resources, and how to run custom code at various points during a request.

-## Protecting Epilogue REST Endpoints
+## Protecting SequelizeREST REST Endpoints

 To protect an endpoint, you must use [milestones](/docs/Milestones.md).